kernoio/kotlin-challenge/README.md

 		- Messages need to be placed in persistent storage
 		- Messages need to be distributed to the channel subscribers

 You are free to structure the projects, choose frameworks and/or libraries as you see fit to deliver on this project.
 Also feel free to use any of the infrastructure pieces provided in the docker-compose file or add your own choices to it.
-It does have to work with a simple `docker-compose up` tho.
+However, it does have to work with a simple `docker-compose up`.

 We will be evaluating data structures, synchronization, resiliency and performance strategies.
+And be mindful that this is your presentation letter!
+Make sure it talks highly of you!

 ### Clone this project to get started!
 Once you are happy with it, zip it and send it to dev-challenges@kerno.io for us to review.

 The repository already contains a usable skeleton for the infra and the services required.
 Update the docker-compose file to match the initialization commands of your respective ws-server and messages-worker projects.
 Use Java, Kotlin or Scala at will.
-We are a Kotlin house, but it is not required that you use Kotlin for this challenge.
+We are do favor Kotlin, but it is not required that you use it for this challenge.